-In June, 2013, I gave a series of lectures at the College de France entitled “Unearthing the Chinese Classics” (Zhou Yi, Shang shu, Shi jing, Laozi), which are available on their website.
+Videos of various public lectures are available.
+For instance, in June, 2013, I gave a series of lectures at the College de France entitled “Unearthing the Chinese Classics” (Zhou Yi, Shang shu, Shi jing, Laozi), which are available on their website.

 Also, in September, 2013, at the University of Chicago Center in Beijing I gave a lecture entitled “The Birth of China at Chicago: The University of Chicago and the Archaeology of Ancient China,” a video of which is available through UChicago News, Youtube, and iTunes U.

 Gu shi xin sheng: Jianqiao Zhongguo shanggu shi bianji guozheng yu duzhe fanying 古史新聲：劍橋中國上古史編輯過程與讀者反應 (New Sounds of Ancient History: The Editorial Background and Readers Reaction to The Cambridge History of Ancient China).
 Beijing: Sanlian yinshuguan, 2019, in press.

 Gu shi yi guan, san ji: Xia Shang Zhou duandai ji qita 古史異觀三集：夏商周斷代及其他 (A different view of ancient history, Vol. 3: The Chronology of the Xia, Shang and Zhou and other studies).
 Shanghai: Shanghai Guji chubanshe, 20019, in press.

 Qi yu jiagu: Xifang jiagu buci xueshu wenji 契于甲骨：西方甲骨卜辭學術文集 (Carved into shell and bone: Western scholarship on oracle-bone inscriptions), general editor.
 Shanghai: Zhong Xi shuju, 2019, in press.